CareEvolution/MyDataHelpsKit-iOS/example/README.md

 ### External Accounts

-- The top level External Accounts screen demonstrates usage of `ParticipantSession.listExternalAccounts` to view, update, and delete connected external account providers
+- The top level External Accounts screen demonstrates usage of `ParticipantSession.listExternalAccounts` to view, update, and delete connected external account providers.
 - Tap the `+` button on that screen to view available external account providers via `ParticipantSession.queryExternalAccountProviders`.
-Modify `ProvidersListViewModel` to experiment with different query parameters
+Modify the call to `ExternalAccountProviderView.pageView` in ExternalAccountsListView.swift to experiment with different query parameters.
 - Selecting an external account provider demonstrates the provider connection authorization flow, using `ParticipantSession.connectExternalAccount` to initiate the connection, and `SFSafariViewController` to present the UI.
 Note that MyDataHelpsKit only supplies a URL to present, your app (as demonstrated by the example app) is responsible for presenting a Safari view with that URL to the participant, and dismissing the Safari view by intercepting a special link.
-See `ParticipantSession.connectExternalAccount` documentation for details
+See `ParticipantSession.connectExternalAccount` documentation for details.